sovrin-foundation/protocol/protocol.md

 Cloud Agents are any agents running on hardware physically controlled by another party.

 ## An independent protocol for Self-Sovereign Identity
-Any public ledger that is capable of storing and maintaining the core Ledger Objects (DIDs/DID docs, Schema, Claim Defs, Revocation Registries, and Anchors) could provide the Public Ledger requirements of the protocol, as long as the consumers of those objects trusted that particular ledger.
+Any public ledger that is capable of storing and maintaining the core Public Objects (DIDs/DID docs, Schema, Claim Defs, Revocation Registries, and Anchors) could provide the Public Ledger requirements of the protocol, as long as the consumers of those objects trusted that particular ledger.

 ### Interoperability Requirements